omarkhorshid/OpenRad/README.md

 ### What types of connectivity does OpenRad have?
 OpenRad has WiFi and MQTT connectivity to be able to remotely monitor the radiation levels from the Web interface.

+###How do I connect to OpenRad?
+To connect to OpenRad and access the web interface

 # License
 OpenRad is [BSD-3 Licensed](license.txt '3-Clause BSD License')